onyamali2324/WM361-Software-Development-for-Engineers/README.md

 Addtionally there is some movement commands that allow to move the robot when it has been moved to manual mode.

+If the user is done, simply enter exit and the program will terminate.

+To enter the commands just type it after the ">" in the terminal and press Enter, be mindful to not add spaces before or after your command as it will return an error and will prompt for a new command.

 #### Get Commands

 | Command          | Return                  | Minimum Access Level Required |